From Node Interaction to Hop Interaction: New Effective and Scalable Graph Learning Paradigm: Appendix

-We provide the details of the three homophily datasets, six heterophily datasets and three large-scale datasets in the following: \begin{itemize} \item {Homophily Datasets} \begin{itemize} \item \textit{Citeseer, Pubmed, Cora}~\cite{GCN}: For the benchmark citation datasets, nodes correspond to papers, edges correspond to citation links, the sparse bag-of-words are the features, and each node's label represents the paper's topic. \end{itemize} \item {Heterophily Datasets} \begin{itemize} \item \textit{Texas, Wisconsin, Cornell}~\cite{pei2019geom}: Nodes and edges represent the web pages and hyperlinks captured from the computer science departments of these universities in the WebKB dataset.
+\begin{itemize} \item {Homophily Datasets} \begin{itemize} \item \textit{Citeseer, Pubmed, Cora}~\cite{GCN}: For the benchmark citation datasets, nodes correspond to papers, edges correspond to citation links, the sparse bag-of-words are the features, and each node's label represents the paper's topic. \end{itemize} \item {Heterophily Datasets} \begin{itemize} \item \textit{Texas, Wisconsin, Cornell}~\cite{pei2019geom}: Nodes and edges represent the web pages and hyperlinks captured from the computer science departments of these universities in the WebKB dataset.
 Nodes' features are bag-of-word representations of contents on these web pages.
 Each node is labeled into five categories: student, project, course, staff, and faculty. \item \textit{Squirrel, Chameleon}~\cite{pei2019geom}: Chameleon and Squirrel are web pages extracted from different topics in Wikipedia.
 Nodes and edges denote the web pages and hyperlinks among them, respectively, and informative nouns in the web pages are employed to construct the node features in the bag-of-word form.
 Webpages are labeled in terms of the average monthly traffic level. \item \textit{Actor}~\cite{pei2019geom}: The actor network contains the co-occurrences of actors in films, which describes the complex relationships among films, directors, actors and writers.
 In this network, nodes and edges represent actors and their co-occurrences in films, respectively.
 The actor’s Wikipedia page is used to extract features and node labels. \end{itemize} \item {Large-scale Datasets} \begin{itemize} \item \textit{Flickr, Reddit}~\cite{Hamilton2017InductiveRL,zeng2019graphsaint}: Flickr and Reddit are inductive datasets for multiclass categorization.
 The goal of Reddit is to predict online post communities based on user comments.
 The task of Flickr is to classify the categories of images based on their description and common characteristics of online photographs. \item \textit{Products}~\cite{hu2020open}: The Products dataset is a large-scale Amazon product co-purchasing network in a transductive setting.
 Nodes represent products sold in Amazon, edges indicate the products purchased together, and features are 100-dimensional product descriptions after Principal Component Analysis.
 Labels are the category of products. \end{itemize} \end{itemize}